-Cash and cash equivalents, receivables and payables are carried at amortised cost.
+Cash and cash equivalents, margin accounts and receivables are carried at amortised cost.

-iv.
-Impairment
+(iv) Impairment

-At each reporting date, the Fund shall estimate a loss allowance on each of the financial assets carried at amortised cost (cash and cash equivalents, due from broker and receivables) at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition.
+At each reporting date, the Fund shall estimate a loss allowance on each of the financial assets carried at amortised cost (cash and cash equivalents and receivables) at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition.
 If, at the reporting date, the credit risk has not increased significantly since initial recognition, the Fund shall measure the loss allowance at an amount equal to 12-month expected credit losses.
 Significant financial difficulties of the counter party, probability that the counter party will enter bankruptcy or financial reorganisation, and default in payments are all considered indicators that the asset is credit impaired.
 If the credit risk increases to the point that it is considered to be credit impaired, interest income will be calculated based on the net carrying amount adjusted for the loss allowance.
-A significant increase in credit risk is defined by management as any contractual payment which is more than 90 days past due is considered credit impaired.
+A significant increase in credit risk is defined by management as any contractual payment which is more than 30 days past due.
+Any contractual payment which is more than 90 days past due is considered credit impaired.